dinamic/dinamic.github.io/_posts/2017-02-14-how-to-install-plex-media-server-on-turris-omnia.md

 I have used docker before and knew one of the lightweightest Linux distributions one could wish for is [Alpine Linux][alpine-linux].
 Let's try that..

 You have already uploaded the files to the Omnia, but you can't access them in the LXC.
-You need to create a binding mount point.
+You need to create a mount point and bind it to the device content.

 {% highlight bash %}
+mkdir -p /srv/lxc/plex/rootfs/mnt/sda1
-mount -o bind /root/plex <location-of-the-lxc-rootfs>
+mount -o bind /tmp/run/mountd/sda1 /srv/lxc/plex/rootfs/mnt/sda1
+cp -rf plex /srv/lxc/plex/rootfs/root
 {% endhighlight %}

 Well, it didn't work.
 A lot of libraries were missing here as well.
 I managed to find a docker image with glibc support, so I extracted the directions on how to install it properly.
 Problem was there were still issues with other libraries and up to this point I was not so keen on investing time to make it work.